 The Ensemble Bayona, artist in residence at the Auditorio de Zaragoza between 2017 and 2019, explores different ways to interpret the music from the composers of the late 19th century up to the present day.
-It focuses on innovation and musical quality.
+It focuses on innovation and new concert formats.
 The Ensemble Bayona believes in a musical philosophy free of limitations and prejudices.

-The Ensemble Bayona was awarded the Dwight and Ursula Mamlok Prize 2020 and will make their debut in the Konzerthaus Berlin in October 2021.
+The Ensemble Bayona was awarded the Dwight and Ursula Mamlok Prize 2020 and made their debut in the Konzerthaus Berlin in October 2021.
+The concert was recorded by Radio Deutschlandfunk.

 Artistic Director / Violoncello.
 He has performed as a soloist with many orchestras and in major concert halls of Europe such as: Auditorio Nacional de Música in Madrid, St. James Picadilly in London, the Palau de la Música Catalana in Barcelona and the Tonhalle in Zurich.
 He works with composers like Heinz Holliger, Helmut Lachenmann and Antón García Abril, and performs in the German Festival Donaueschinger Musiktage or in the Frankfurter Hof Mainz.
 He was a guest artist in the famous American ensemble Bang on a Can All – Stars.